Statistically Optimal Generative Modeling with Maximum Deviation from the Empirical Distribution: Left-Inverse-Penalized Empirical Risk

-with $q\geqslant 1$.
-The choice of $\lambda$ is important and will be thoroughly discussed later.
-Notably, the sets $\mathcal{G}$ and $\mathcal{H}$ are entirely determined by the user's choice.
-We refer to $\hat g_n$ defined by (\ref{LIPERM}) as the {left-inverse-penalized empirical risk minimizer} and the penalty (\ref{LIP}) as the left-inverse penalty.
+As for $\lambda$, the case $\lambda = 0$ corresponds to the standard setting of minimal distance estimator including GAN, WGAN, and their variants.
+The other extreme case $\lambda =+\infty$ corresponds to minimizing the training error ${\sf d}(g\sharp\, \mathcal{U}_d, P_{n,X})$ under the constraint $g\in\mathcal G_{\mathcal H}$.
+Although this constrained estimator has some attractive properties, its computation might be more challenging than that of penalized one.

-The rationale behind considering this learning procedure is as follows: When training a generative model, the objective is to generate a distribution that is both easy to sample from and exhibits two desirable properties.
-First, it should be close to the distribution of the training data, and second, it should avoid replicating the examples in the training dataset.
-The cost function in (\ref{LIPERM}) consists of two terms, each contributing to one of these desired properties.
-If the term ${\sf d}_{\mathcal{F}}(g\sharp\, \mathcal{U}_d, \widehat{P}_n)$ is small, the generator $g\sharp\mathcal U_d$ closely approximates the empirical distribution.
-Additionally, if $\text{pen}_{\mathcal H}(g)$ is small, the mapping $g$ becomes nearly invertible with a smooth inverse.
-Intuitively, when the mapping $g$ from the latent space to the ambient space possesses a smooth inverse, it disperses the unit hypercube $[0,1]^d$ across a large region in $[0,1]^D$ rather than concentrating around the neighborhoods of the training data examples.
+Note that the sets $\mathcal{G}$ and $\mathcal{H}$ are entirely determined by the user's choice, as are $\sf d$ and $\lambda$.
+We refer to $\hat g_n$ defined by (\ref{LIPERM}) as the {left-inverse-penalized empirical risk minimizer}.
+Although most of our results will refer to the general form (\ref{penL}) of the loss function, it might be useful for the reader to keep in mind the central example corresponding to the case $\sf d = \wass_1$ and $q=2$ leading to the min-max problem

-The subsequent sections of this paper aim to provide mathematical characterizations of the success achieved by (\ref{LIPERM}) in fulfilling these desired goals.
-Furthermore, we establish that this approach optimally accomplishes these objectives in a suitably defined minimax sense.
+The rationale behind considering this learning procedure is as follows: When training a generative model, the objective is to produce a distribution that (a) is easy to sample from, (b) is close to the distribution of the training data, and (c) avoids replicating the examples in the training dataset.
+The cost function in (\ref{LIPERM}) consists of two terms, each contributing to one of the last two desired properties.
+If the term ${\sf d}(g\sharp\, \mathcal{U}_d, P_{n,X})$ is small, the generator $g\sharp\mathcal U_d$ closely approximates the empirical distribution.
+Additionally, if $\text{pen}_{\mathcal H}(g)$ is small, $g$ is nearly invertible with a smooth inverse.
+Intuitively, when $g$ possesses a smooth inverse, it disperses the unit hypercube $[0,1]^d$ across a large region in $[0,1]^D$ rather than concentrating around a small neighborhood of the observations from the training set.
+In particular, the following simple fact holds true.